Blue Beetle (Jaime Reyes): Series finale

 A group of Reach infiltrators and a negotiator invade Jaime's school's dance.
-Having been inspired by the scarab to rebel, the "Kahji Dha Revolutionary Army", sets out to make Earth safe by destroying those that could pose any threat.
+Having been inspired by the scarab to rebel, the "Kahji Dha Revolutionary Army" (KDRA), sets out to make Earth safe by destroying those that could pose any threat.
 They see Jaime as a threat and attack.
 During the fight, Nadia, part of Jaime's tech support, is killed.
-Taking the fight into orbit, Jaime has the scarab hack into and deactivate the KDRA, but deactivating itself for 27 days in the process.
+Taking the fight into orbit, Jaime has the scarab hack into and deactivate the KDRA, but deactivates itself for 27 days in the process.
 The negotiator quickly recovers and Jaime is forced to take him on a kamikaze dive to the Earth's surface.
-The impact kills the negotiator and badly hurts Jaime, although the scarab put up a shield that protected him from the brunt of the impact.
+The impact kills the negotiator and badly hurts Jaime, although the scarab protects him from the brunt of the impact.
 Over a period of weeks, Jaime and the scarab slowly recover.
-The scarab of the negotiator had, unbeknownst to Jaime, been recovered by Hector, Jaime's other tech support, who, as he left the country, used the negotiator's name "Djo Zha" which a stewardess confuses with "Joshua", indicating that he had bonded with it.
+Unbeknowst to Jaime, the Reach negotiator's scarab is recovered by Hector, Jaime's other tech support.

 Further adventures

 Starting in Booster Gold vol. 2 #21, Blue Beetle was featured as a 10-page ongoing co-feature.
 The stories focused on a smaller cast than before, focusing on Jaime, Paco and Brenda while Jaime's family occasionally appears.
 The rebooted scarab is shown to be more bloodthirsty than in the past, constantly urging Jaime to use more lethal weaponry.
-In the first serial, Jaime faces the android daughter of an old supervillain.
+Jaime encounters Black Beetle, who claims to be his future self and injures Milagro Reyes.
+Soon after, Jaime is attacked by Ted Kord, who has been resurrected as a Black Lantern.
+Jaime and Booster Gold work together to destroy Kord with a special light gun that separates him from his Black Lantern ring.